gowww/app/README.md

 ## Views

-Views are standard [Go HTML templates](https://golang.org/pkg/html/template/) and must be stored inside the `views` directory with in `.gohtml` files.
+Views are standard [Go HTML templates](https://golang.org/pkg/html/template/) and must be stored inside `.gohtml` files within `views` directory.
 They are automatically parsed on running.

 Use [`Context.View`](https://godoc.org/github.com/gowww/app#Context.View) to format and send a view template: